eblin/1passpwnedcheck/README.md

 ```

 Now just wait for script to finish and check the `.csv` report generated  at the end to see how many passwords you need to go change!

+**The csv file generated is not encrypted and contains your passwords so make sure you securely delete it afterwards!**

 ![screenshot1](screenshot1.png)
 ![screenshot2](screenshot2.png)